cupix-api/siteview-api/playground/README.md

 })
 ```

-As well as the result of your API call, the SiteView dispatches various event messages like camera changes, pono transition, etc. and therefore, you can catch the user's input and execute follow-up controls.
+As well as the result of your API call, the SiteView dispatches various event messages like camera changes, pano transition, etc. and therefore, you can catch the user's input and execute follow-up controls.

 ## Initialize